AkshatRastogi-1nC0re/FacialRecognitionandAuthentication/README.md

 If the person is not specified in the dataset, the script returns an error informing about not recognizing the user.

 It is recommemded to use proper lighting while using this script.

+Created By: Akshat Rastogi
+Know more about me on [www.akshatrastogi.in](https://akshatrastogi.in/)